apeskinian/apeskinian/README.md

 ## I'm currently...
 1. Seeking my first role as a developer
-2. Learning Docker and Kubernetes with Udemy
-3. Learning React with Udemy
+2. Learning React with Udemy
-4. Learning Japanese
+3. Learning Japanese

 ## I like...
 1. Watches